Is it safe to combine antibiotics and alcohol?

 What are the results of drinking Alcohol While Taking Antibiotics?

-Most people know that alcohol can harm your health.
+Most people know that alcohol can harm their health.

 While an occasional drink may not cause problems, combining alcohol with antibiotics can lead to serious side effects.